InnerSourceCommons/managing-innersource-projects/infrastructure/infrastructure.md

 All of these groups are part of the mindset change to be part of a more open software development process.
 And any of those should accept the new rules to play.

-As inner source aims at bringing some of the principles when developing in open source communities, inner source communities needs a cultural change where open communication and transparency in the decision making process are vital.
+As InnerSource aims at bringing some of the principles when developing in open source communities, InnerSource communities needs a cultural change where open communication and transparency in the decision making process are vital.